A Close View of Termites

 Topbest offers several options for termite pest control in the Philippines such as the Sentricon Colony Elimination System, repellent liquid treatments, as well as non-repellent liquid treatments.

-Termite pest control can be done prior to construction to prevent infestation as well as post construction to control or eliminate the termite colonies.
+Termite control can be done prior to construction to prevent infestation as well as post construction to control or eliminate the termite colonies.

 Sentricon® colony elimination system is an innovation in termite colony control from DowAgroSciences, U.S.A.
 It is a ground breaking alternative that eliminates the need for digging, drilling as well as for the injection of chemicals.